top of page

 Copy of Rabbi Joseph Soloveitchik's Droshes un ksovim

 Yiddish has become very fashionable.
 I should know, I studied it for a long time.
 But Yiddish isn’t some fun accessory, Rabbi Soloveitchik warns.
 The language matters because for almost a thousand years European Jews lived, thought, and breathed in it.
 The Holocaust ended that lineage.
-Whatever his topic, Rabbi Soloveitchik’s words vibrate with this trauma.
+Whatever the topic in Soloveitchik's Droshes un ksovim (speeches and writings), his words vibrate with this trauma.
 More importantly they reflect his love.
 He compares Yiddish to a Torah scroll cover: heilik far vos zi aynviklt, holy for what it holds and embraces.
 His reverence is evident on every page.

 Comments